pauljeannot/SnapSliderFilters/README.md

 ### TextField

 If you want to add a Snapchat like textfield above your slider, your can do it easily as well.
-Firstly, create the `SNTextField` : all you need to pass is your `y` starting point for the textfield, the width and the height of your screen (once again, `SNUtils` helps you in this case).
+Firstly, create the `SNTextField` : all you need to pass is your `y` starting point for the textfield, the width and the height of your screen (once again, `SNUtils` can help you).

 ```swift
 var textfield = SNTextField(y: SNUtils.screenSize.height/2, width: SNUtils.screenSize.width, heightOfScreen: SNUtils.screenSize.height)